 This foundational workshop focused on research-based course design standards serves as the prerequisite step for faculty and instructional support staff engaging with Quality Matters at NC State.
 QM’s flagship workshop on the QM Rubric and its use in reviewing the design of online and blended courses is intended for a broad audience, including but not limited to faculty, instructional designers, administrators, and adjunct instructors.
 It is particularly helpful to those new to QM or those considering the adoption of a quality assurance process for online and blended learning.
 In addition to learning about the QM Rubric and the course review process, participants will learn to apply the concept of alignment and draft helpful recommendations for course improvement.

-The APPQMR is the starting point for all pathways in the Course Quality Program at NC State.
-It is offered every fall and spring semester both online and face-to-face (f2f) by a certified facilitator from DELTA.
+The APPQMR workshop is the starting point for the QM Certification Pathway.
+It is offered every fall and spring semester both online asynchronous and face-to-face (or online synchronous) by a certified facilitator from DELTA.

 - Prerequisite: Experience teaching or course development for online and blended courses

 - Workshop Delivery: F2F (or online synchronous) or Online asynchronous